 The Audit Committee may engage and compensate independent counsel and other advisors as it deems necessary to carry out its duties.
-The Company will provide for appropriate funding, as determined by the Audit Committee, for payment of compensation to the Company's independent registered public accounting firm and any other advisors employed by the Audit Committee, and for payment of any other expenses incurred by the Audit Committee in carrying out its responsibilities.
+The Company will provide for appropriate funding, as determined by the Audit Committee, for payment of compensation to any advisors employed by the Audit Committee.